Denver College of Nursing offers programs and services to support and fulfill its mission by providing:

 - Programs that prepare nursing students to apply to take the national nursing licensing examination as applicable;

-- Degrees at the Associate’s and Bachelor’s level that build on prior education or support a student entering postsecondary education for the first time;
+- Degrees at the Associate, Bachelor and Master's levels that build on prior education or support a student entering postsecondary education for the first time;

 The college offers on-ground programs and distance education programs.